Vashg1/Govashini_Pursan/Jumo/ReadMe.txt

+Calculate the aggregate loans by the tuple of (Network, Product, Month) with the total currency amounts, counts and output into Output.csv file

+Project was done for JUMO's technical assessment to show my technical abilities

 The programming language I've picked is C#

 I've used Visual Studio 2010 with Windows forms components.
 I went with this selection because I am comfortable with these tools and use them in my day to day operations.